Parth018/CineVisionMicroserviceProject-main/README.md

 <h3> <li>Start React (Frontend) Application</li> </h3>
 <p>
-Go to frontend package which is the location of frontend code.
+Go to the frontend package which is the location of the frontend code.
 Firstly, type

     npm install